brucontrol/docs/docs/appendix/overview.md

 ## Document Version

-This documentation is for BruControl Version 1.3 BETA and Firmware v46F+.
+This documentation covers the current BruControl release.

-Last updated: January 24, 2026